AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 The most damning part is that they had the resources.
 Oil and gas salary.
 Access to both private and public healthcare.
 A university counselor who literally told them treatment extensions were available and license revocation was not real.
 Every tool was handed to them.
 They just did not bother picking any of them up until they were forced to.

+No other explanations could have led to my parents' actions.

+Fear would have motivated research.
+Stigma would have applied equally to both children.
+Ignorance would have been corrected by years of explicit requests.
+Ego protection would have led to doubling down rather than silence when confronted.

+Only laziness explains why they never updated their beliefs, never verified their claims, never sought proper care until forced, and never followed through on performative gestures like the surveillance camera.
+It is the common denominator in every failure point.

+The other factors are contributing conditions.
+Laziness is the operating mechanism.

 So yes.
 Lazy.
 Not misguided.
 Not misinformed.
 Not well intentioned but wrong.

 Just lazy.